I welcome you, stranger, to a path most dark and strange. Read on, and learn the story of a hidden academy, and its equally mysterious students...

 For some reason, the kids were...different.

 Of power...the thought suddenly came to her.
 She shook her head at the thought.
 They too were dressed formally but in the more understated way.
 The strangest she saw was a guy who looked like he had jumped out of the Arabian nights.
 But that wasn't the weirdest thing.
 It was how they were acting.

 Every single one, save one were watching her unblinkingly as she approached.
 No one smiled, or said anything...just stared.

 Okay...weird.
 She kinda wished her seat was in the front rows.

 The first three rows were full, with the last two only having one occupant each.
-"Umm... who is Henry?"
+"Umm... who is Henry Long?"

 No one spoke.
 Ria almost felt that she hadn't spoken aloud till the kid in the middle eastern clothes in the third row pointed his thumb back.
-Besides him, a girl in white watched her with what looked like curiosity.
+Besides him, a girl in white watched her with unabashed curiosity.

-She nodded, feeling to shy to speak.
+She nodded, feeling too shy to speak.
 Instead, she walked towards the last two rows - which were almost empty save for two kids.
 Ok, gotta be one of them...

 On the second last row, on the outer seat, was a kid with a huge book spread on his face.
 He was dressed in a Chinese style shirt with black pants.
 And, he seemed to be sleeping.

 Should I wake him up?
 Just as Ria was deciding, a laugh sounded.